Anttoni Honka: International play

 Honka made his IIHF international debut for Finland in April 2018 at the 2018 IIHF World U18 Championships in Chelyabinsk and Magnitogorsk, Russia where he was able to play with other Finnish top talents including 2018 NHL Entry Draft third-overall selection Jesperi Kotkaniemi and fellow 2019 NHL Entry Draft selections Kaapo Kakko, Lassi Thomson, and Mikko Kokkonen.
 Honka collected five points in seven games to help the team secure gold over the United States.

 He joined Team Finland again in December 2018 for the 2019 World Junior Ice Hockey Championships (2019 WJC) in Vancouver and Victoria, British Columbia.
 His first international tournament at the under-20 (junior) level saw Honka on a team of highly skilled players including NHL prospects Henri Jokiharju and Eeli Tolvanen and fellow 2019 NHL Entry Draft selections Kaapo Kakko, Ville Heinola, Kim Nousiainen, and Valtteri Puustinen.
 Honka saw limited ice time throughout the tournament and collected no points in six games played.
 Finland's efforts once again beat out the United States in the final round and resulted in gold.

 Honka’s first major tournament after being drafted was the 2020 World Junior Ice Hockey Championship, which was a substantially better showing for him than the previous year.
 The Finnish roster was strong, with ranks filled by returning players and a number of 2019 NHL draft selections, including Lassi Thomson, Mikko Kokkonen, goaltender Justus Annunen, and Honka’s Carolina Hurricanes draft-mate Patrik Puistola, in addition to top-rated players eligible for future drafts, most notably, Aatu Räty.
 In contrast to the 2019 tournament, Honka saw substantial minutes, ranking third for defenceman time on ice and averaging 16:26 minutes per game.
 He notched an assist on Patrik Puistola’s goal against Sweden, Finland's first goal of the tournament.
 Several days later, Honka scored a one timer against Switzerland off of an assist from Ville Heinola (secondary assist by Kristian Tanus) and was named Best Player of the Game as selected by the team.
 The Finns were competitive throughout but ultimately fell to Sweden in the bronze medal game, finishing the tournament in fourth place.

 Personal life

 Honka comes from a family of hockey players; his father and three older brothers are or were hockey players.
-His eldest brother, Aleksi, most recently played with Kiekko-Espoo of the Suomi-sarja.
-His third-eldest brother, Julius, was selected by the Dallas Stars in the first round (14th overall) of the 2014 NHL Entry Draft and currently plays with Luleå HF of the Swedish Hockey League (SHL).
+His eldest brother, Aleksi, retired with Kiekko-Espoo of the Suomi-sarja in 2020.
+His third-eldest brother, Julius, was selected by the Dallas Stars in the first round (14th overall) of the 2014 NHL Entry Draft and currently plays with SC Bern of the National League.